AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/dev/2020-07-09-jekyll-comment-system-github-issues.md

 <script></script>{% endraw %}{% endcapture %}
 {% include code.html file="_includes/comments.html" code=code lang="html" %}

-Up at the top, I'm simply assigning the include argument to a local variable so I don't have to repeat {% raw %}`include.issue_id`{% endraw %}.
-Next, I've defined some basic HTML for my blog post.
+Up at the top, I'm simply creating local variables so I don't have to repeat {% raw %}`include.issue_id`{% endraw %} and {% raw %}`site.issues_repo`{% endraw %} in my markup.
+Next, I've defined some basic HTML for the comment system itself.
 Notice that the anchor element (button) has the following `href` that points to the corresponding GitHub issue URL:

 ```
-{% raw %}https://github.com/{{ site.issues_repo }}/issues/{{ issue_id }}{% endraw %}
+{% raw %}https://github.com/{{ issues_repo }}/issues/{{ issue_id }}{% endraw %}
 ```

-We defined `issues_repo` early on in this tutorial, and `issue_id` gets passed in to the include file.
-So when users click this link, they'll be directed to the "comment system" for a given post.
+When users click this link, they'll be directed to the "comment system" for a given post.

 ## Using the GitHub Issues API as a Comment System

-Time to start writing some JavaScript!

-We won't stick our code in its own `.js` file because we need the include argument in order to hit the right GitHub API endpoint, and that issue ID is only accessible in `_includes/comments.html`.
+Time to start writing some JavaScript.
+We won't put our code in its own `.js` file because we need the include argument in order to hit the right GitHub API endpoint, and that issue ID is only accessible in `_includes/comments.html`.
 So we'll have to put up with an inline script.

 First, we'll create some variables for ourselves at the top of this script to reference a few of the elements on the page:

 {% capture code %}{% raw %}<script>
-  const commentsFooter = document.getElementById('comments');
+  const commentsFooter = document.getElementById('comments-footer');
   const commentsWrapper = commentsFooter.querySelector('#comments-wrapper');
-  const commentList = commentsFooter.querySelector('.comments');
-  const commentCount = commentsFooter.querySelector('#comment-count');
+  const commentsCount = commentsFooter.querySelector('#comments-count');
 </script>{% endraw %}{% endcapture %}
 {% include code.html file="_includes/comments.html" code=code lang="html" %}